GaloisInc/simple-json-schema/README.md

     FIELD_NAME : TYPE
     // The object must have a field with the given name and matching TYPE
+    // A field may be preceded by an option line doc-comments
+    // (i.e., lines starting with `///`).

   | FIELD_NAME? : TYPE
     // The object is not required to have this field, but if it does,
     // then it should match TYPE
+    // A field may be preceded by an option line doc-comments
+    // (i.e., lines starting with `///`).

   | ...
     // Matches any fields that are not matched by another FIELD in the